vegardit/copycat/README.md

       [TARGET]              Directory to copy files to.

 Options:
+      --allow-reading-open-files
+                            On Windows, open source files with shared read access (best-effort).
+                              May copy an inconsistent snapshot for actively written files and may skip copying some metadata.
       --before <when>       Sync only files modified before this date/time (exclusive).
 Format same as --since.
                               Mutually exclusive with --until.
       --config <path>       Path to a YAML config file.